Uncertainty Prediction for Deep Sequential Regression Using Meta Models

-Bayesian modeling is a probabilistic approach that naturally integrates the notion of uncertainty.
-An illuminating study in image recognition \cite{Kendall2017_whatuncertainty} describes an integration of two sources of uncertainty, namely the {\em epistemic} (due to model) and the {\em aleatoric} (due to data).
-The authors propose an approach utilizing a variational approximation of Bayesian Neural Networks and an implicit Gaussian model to quantify both types of variability in a non-sequential classification and regression task.
-The study, however, does not offer a comparison of different methods generating uncertainty.
-Based on \cite{Nix1994_variancemodel}, \cite{Lakshminarayanan2017} also uses a Gaussian variance integrated in a negative log-likelihood training objective with the aim at improving the predictive performance of the base model, again in a non-sequential setting.
-Similar to \cite{Kendall2017_whatuncertainty}, the study does not focus on comparing the quality of the uncertainty to other methods.
-We use the implicit variance model of \cite{Kendall2017_whatuncertainty, Oh2020_crowdcounting, Lakshminarayanan2017}, as well as the method of variational dropout of \cite{gal2015theoretically, Kendall2017_whatuncertainty} as baselines in our work.
+An illuminating study \citep{Kendall2017_whatuncertainty} describes an integration of two sources of uncertainty, namely the {\em epistemic} (due to model) and the {\em aleatoric} (due to data).
+The authors propose a variational approximation of Bayesian Neural Networks and an implicit Gaussian model to quantify both types of variability in a non-sequential classification and regression task.
+Based on \cite{Nix1994_variancemodel}, \cite{Lakshminarayanan2017} also uses an implicit Gaussian model to improve the predictive performance of a base model, again in a non-sequential setting.
+Similar to \cite{Kendall2017_whatuncertainty}, the study does not focus on comparing the quality of the uncertainty to one generated by other methods.
+We adopt the implicit variance model of \cite{Kendall2017_whatuncertainty, Oh2020_crowdcounting, Lakshminarayanan2017}, as well as the method of variational dropout of \cite{gal2015theoretically, Kendall2017_whatuncertainty} as baselines in our work.
 A meta-modeling approach was taken in \cite{Chen2019_linearprobes} aiming at the task of instance filtering using white-box models.
 The work relates to ours through the meta-modeling concept but concentrates on classification in a non-sequential setting.

-Besides its application in filtering, meta-modeling has been widely applied in the task of learning to learn and lifelong learning \cite{schmidhuber1987, Finn2019}.
-Uncertainty in data drift conditions was assessed in a recent study \cite{ovadia2019trustinuncertainty}.
-The authors employ calibration-based metrics to examine various methods for uncertainty in classification tasks (image and text data), and conclude, among others that most methods' quality degrades with drift.
-Acknowledging drift as an important experimental aspect, our study takes it into account by defining matched and drifted scenarios. \cite{Shen2018_mentionsbandwidth} described a multi-objective training of a DNN in wind power prediction, minimizing two types of cost related to coverage and bandwidth.
-We expand on these metrics in Section \ref{Sec:CoreMetrics}.
+Besides its application in filtering, meta-modeling has been widely applied in the task of learning to learn and lifelong learning \citep{schmidhuber1987, Finn2019}.
+However, it should be pointed out that the two applications of meta-modeling are not comparable due to their different objectives.